Nicolas-Thomazo/Data_Science/README.md

 I add a folder  `6.Data_Analysis` where you can find a jupyter notebook where I analyse a dataset to predict housing prices.
 I also add a pdf documents where I describe the concepts I learn about data analysis.
 I explain the different steps, librairies and functions to use.

 * In this course I learn how to
-  - Cleaning the Data
+  - Clean the Data
-  - Building machine learning Regression models
+  - Build machine learning Regression models
-  - Building data pipelines
+  - Build data pipelines
 * [Badge](https://www.youracclaim.com/org/ibm/badge/data-analysis-with-python)
 * [Certificate](https://www.coursera.org/account/accomplishments/records/895NUFKED5QW)